- 3-Minute Article

 - Apr 25, 2018

-Consider these important tasks that can help secure your plan as you approach retirement.
+Consider these important tasks that can help secure your plans as you approach retirement.

-Taking a series of steps in the 10 years before retirement can help protect a plan, create a smoother transition, and achieve the retirement lifestyle you’ve envisioned.
-Here’s a checklist of tasks to help organize the final stages of planning before a target retirement date:
+Taking a series of steps in the 10 years before retirement can help protect your plans, create a smoother transition, and achieve the retirement lifestyle you’ve envisioned.
+The checklist below can help you organize the final stages of planning before your target retirement date.

 Review your savings